-Human egos tend to primarily notice two things: what is most in alignment with what they already believe, or what is most contradictory to their beliefs.
-So even though a guy loves and generally respects nature, it is assumed —by those not in alignment with him— that he does not love or respect nature because he works as a logger and he stands up for the jobs that he and his friends use to provide for their families.
+Human egos tend to primarily notice two things: what is most in alignment with what we already believe, or what is most contradictory to our beliefs.
+So even though a person loves and generally respects nature, it is assumed —by those not in alignment with him— that he does cannot love or respect nature because he works as, for example, a logger who is standing up for the jobs that he and his friends have to provide all of us with wood, and food for their families.

-His response to opposition is passionate because you’re talking about the welfare of his tribe —his family and his co-worker-friends and their families.
+His response to opposition is passionate because those arguing against his existence are talking about the welfare of his tribe —his family and his co-worker-friends and their families.
 His personal experience has exposed him to why those jobs are valuable and his intentions are thoroughly positive.
 And yet he will come into direct and strong conflict with other people whose intentions are equally positive.

-So both of these groups are in effect expressing love.
+In the end, both of these groups are in effect, expressing love.
 The only difference is, what values do they place on which things?
-And even those values would be fluctuating within each person because everyone is always having their experiences change them.
-So with all of that movement and unpredictability, we cannot really say the two groups are fighting.
-Instead, some people are sometimes thinking incompatible realities into existence.
-There are no bad people in that statement.
-There is only a conflict of their ideas.
+And even those individual values would be fluctuating within each person because everyone’s experiences are constantly changing them.

-Stop calling people good or bad, or right and wrong.
-Stop listening or dismissing based on whether or not people agree with what you already believe.
-Know there is wisdom in everyone and that if we want the benefit of it in this world, we have to be prepared to make room for its existence.
+Let’s all work to stop calling people good or bad, or right and wrong.
+Let’s keep listening, and stop dismissing things based on whether or not others agree with what we already believe.
+We should all remember that there is wisdom in everyone. and that if we want the benefit of that wisdom in this world, we have to be prepared to make room for it.
 We have to listen.

 Forget fighting.
 Stop looking for differences.
 Start with what you agree on and build from there.
 With an attitude like that, we can not only have wood to build our houses from, but we can also still have forests to build them in.
 And that’s what you call a win-win.